A shift in working patterns implies a changed information risk landscape

 Maintaining an inventory of all digital assets starting with the critical ones, and establishing an effective vulnerability management strategy is essential in protecting critical systems against cyber threats.

 One step further: a global Cybersecurity focused assessment

-These areas will definitely need attention in the near future, but your organization may want to go one step further and perform a global Cybersecurity focused assessment.
+These areas will need attention soon, but your organization may want to go one step further and perform a global Cybersecurity focused assessment.

 If your organization seeks to assess its security posture with regards to laws and regulation (e.g GDPR, CSSF) or with regards to security standards (ISO 27001, PCI DSS), then a maturity-based assessment is the best way to proceed.
-It focuses on achieving a specific maturity level in order to match the defined requirements, and consists in designing and implementing the appropriate security capabilities and controls.
+It focuses on achieving a specific maturity level to match the defined requirements and consists of designing and implementing the appropriate security capabilities and controls.

-Although this achieves the intended purpose, it kind of misses an important goal: measuring and managing the company’s Cyber risks.
-In order to do so, your organization should opt for a risk-based assessment.
+Although this achieves the intended purpose, it kind of misses an important goal: measuring and managing the company’s cyber risks.
+To do so, your organization should opt for a risk-based assessment.
 As the name implies, its primary purpose is to reduce risks.
-It provides the organization with insight regarding actual enterprise risks, with ways to prioritize investments and with cost-effective risk reduction action plans.
+It provides the organization with insight regarding actual enterprise risks, with ways to prioritize investments, and with cost-effective risk reduction action plans.